capistrano/capistrano-2.x-docs/Home.md

 There are extensive archives of questions and answers also at [[stackoverflow.com, tagged #capistrano|http://stackoverflow.com/questions/tagged/capistrano]].

-For bugs and problems please open an issue in the [[lighthouse project tracker|http://capistrano.lighthouseapp.com/]] - preferably with a patch, test-case, or steps-to-reproduce.
+For bugs and problems please open an issue in the [[Github issues page|https://github.com/capistrano/capistrano/issues]] - preferably with a patch, test-case, or steps-to-reproduce.
 Pull requests on Github will be ignored without a corresponding ticket, as there is no history of changes or forum for discussion without submitting a ticket.